 Some structural problems may never require treatment, although they will need to be monitored throughout a patient’s life.
 Some patients may benefit from medication.
 For example, a doctor may prescribe warfarin, a common blood thinning medication, if blood clots pose a particular risk for a patient.

-However, in a growing number of cases, cardiologists treat structural heart defects through a catheter-based approach—a minimally invasive alternative to surgery.
-The doctor numbs the area where the catheter will be inserted, usually in the groin, and provides sedation to help the patient relax.
+In a growing number of cases, however, cardiologists treat structural heart defects through catheter-based approaches, which provide a minimally invasive alternative to surgery.
+For these procedures, the doctor inserts a catheter into a blood vessel, often in the groin, though other areas of the body may be used.
+The doctor guides the catheter through the blood vessel to the heart.
 Through the catheter, the doctor is able to either repair or replace the defective valve.

 How is Yale Medicine unique in the care of structural heart disease?